ilyagr/jj/docs/contributing.md

 version switching widget) will have reduced functionality.

 Then, the script passes the rest of its arguments to `potery run -- mike deploy`, which does the rest of the job.
-Run `poetry run -- mike help deploy` to find out what the arguments do.
+Run `rye run -- mike help deploy` to find out what the arguments do.

-If you need to do something more complicated, you can use `poetry run -- mike ...` commands.
+If you need to do something more complicated, you can use `rye run -- mike ...` commands.
 You can also edit the `gh-pages` branch directly, but take care to avoid files that will be overwritten by future invocations of `mike`.
 Then, you can submit a PR based on the `gh-pages` branch of
 <https://martinvonz.github.com/jj> (instead of the usual `main` branch).